felixlopz/hubrise-test-task/content/apps/lightspeed-restaurant/en/configuration.md

 From this section, you can decide which language is used to localise your receipts.

-## Menu
+## Catalog

 This section allows you to choose which Lightspeed menu to use when you want to pull your catalog to HubRise.
 Select a value from the drop-down list.

 ## Orders

 From this section, you can customise how Lightspeed Restaurant Bridge handles orders.

-If you want to delay all orders by a specific amount, enter the value in minutes in the **Delay future orders** field.
+If you want to delay orders until shortly before the delivery time, you can set the **Display time** field.
+If you leave it empty, orders will be displayed immediately on Lightspeed.

-By default, Lightspeed Restaurant Bridge does not pull local orders into HubRise.
+By default, Lightspeed Restaurant Bridge does not pull Lightspeed sales into HubRise.
+If you want to enable this feature, select**Enabled for paid sales** from **Pull orders**.
-If you want to pull local orders to HubRise as soon as they are paid, from **Behaviour** select **Pull sales from Lightspeed on payment**.

 ## Saving the Configuration